What is the Marsden Hi Viz Shooting Head designed for?

 No, this particular one isn't one of the micro thin fly lines Sunray has become synonymous with.
 The head itself is comparable to a typical WF #6 line, I reckon, a bit thicker, if anything - it is a shooting head, after all.

 However, the running line is a bit thinner than most other fly lines at 0.7mm.
 It's thinner than 20lb monofilament, and almost as slick, so shoots quite well.
+However, that's so far towards the back of the line that the advantage seems relatively minimal in general use.

 What leader should I use?